hnipun/aiide-docs/README.md

 #### 3. Autocomplete

+Provides smart single-line suggestions as you type.

 Works like most code editors: as you type, a suggestion popup appears, allowing you to pick from a list of options.
 Open tabs are automatically used as context to provide more accurate suggestions.
 Press `Shift+Cmd+Space` trigger autocomplete suggestions manually.

 #### 4. Gray Code Completions

+Shows inline ghost-text suggestions, single or multi-line, to help you complete code quickly.

 Press `Ctrl + M` to trigger Gray Code completion in the editor.